BSc(Hons), BMBCh(Oxon), FRCS(Tr&Orth), PGDipSEM, Ph.D.(Cantab)

 Dr Anna Kropelnicki became interested in sports medicine through her time as an elite athlete and orthopaedic surgeon.
-She specialises in injuries related to contact sports, concussion, traumatic injuries, and management of chronic sporting injuries.
+She specialises in injuries related to contact sports, concussion, traumatic injuries, and management of chronic sporting injuries, including arthritis.

 Anna trained in medicine at Oxford University graduating in 2006.
 She previously completed a BSc(Hons) in Neuroscience, and a Ph.D. in Neuropsychology at Cambridge University.
 She originally intended to specialise in brain injury, but her interest in sports injuries pushed her towards trauma and orthopaedics.